ABS or PVC for Plumbing Pipes: Choosing the Right Material

 Polyvinyl chloride, or PVC, is a polymer of vinyl chloride and one of the most widely produced plastics in the world.
 Without the use of plasticizers or phthalates, PVC is a rigid, brittle material that is incredibly durable and resistant to water damage, abrasion, and chemical damage, and it's most often associated with pipes.

-Pros & Cons of PVC
+Pros and Cons of PVC for Plumbing Pipes

 Choosing ABS or PVC for Plumbing Pipes